arielgee/Sage-Like/.misc/tasks.md

 * the left side of the infobar is outside of the panel when direction is rtl and the text is long and the LI item is deep in the sub folders
 * try to move the list's 'Open All in Tabs' to a better location in the menu
 * hide showInfoBar faster when user interact with UI ; on click
+* try to fix the issue where clicking to the left of a tree item icon selects it's parent -> NO. BY DESIGH
 ---

 #### Next